-The liability has been increasing over time in part due to additional benefit accruals but also due to decreases in the discount rate, including the decrease from 7.30% to 7.00% that occurred in 2021.
+The liability has been increasing over time in part due to additional benefit accruals but also due to decreases in the discount rate and other assumption changes.
+The large liability increase in 2021 was due to the reduction in the assumed rate of investment return from 7.30% to 7.00% as well as larger than expected salary increases.

-Until the most recent year, the funded ratio had been decreasing over time in part due to decreases in the discount rate, recognition of the 2008/2009 market losses and because the State had not been making the full Statutory contribution.
-For 2021, the funding ratio reversed that trend and increased due to higher than expected asset returns and State contributions in excess of the Statutory contribution amount.
+Until 2021, the funded ratio had been decreasing over time in part due to decreases in the discount rate, recognition of the 2008/2009 market losses and because the State had not been making the full Statutory contribution.
+The funding ratio reversed that trend in 2021 and increased due to higher than expected asset returns and State contributions in excess of the Statutory contribution amount.
+The 2022 funded ratio on an actuarial basis increased again, despite poor investment returns, liability losses, and assumption changes, as the State continued to contribute the full Statutory contribution amount.